 San Simeon is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-San Simeon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, San Simeon doesn't have a public transportation system that people use for their commute.

-In terms of college education, San Simeon is nearly on par with the US average for all cities of 21.84%: 19.27% of adults 25 and older in San Simeon have a bachelor's degree or advanced degree.
+The percentage of adults in San Simeon who are college-educated is close to the national average for all communities of 21.84%: 19.27% of the adults in San Simeon have a bachelor's degree or advanced degree.

 The per capita income in San Simeon in 2022 was $34,805, which is middle income relative to California and the nation.
 This equates to an annual income of $139,220 for a family of four.